eminencegrs/azure-cookbook-notes/Chapter_02.md

 The priority can be between 100 and 4096.
 Rules with lower numbers have higher priority and will be processed first.
 Imagine we deployed a web server Azure VM into our subnet and so need to allow for inbound traffic on  ports 80 and 443.

+### Discussion

+In this recipe, we created a new NSG and assigned it to a subnet.
+NSGs provide basic protection based on source and destination IP address and port numbers.
+One NSG can be assigned to multiple subnets, but each subnet can have only one NSG assigned.

+In “Securing Azure Virtual Networks with Azure Firewall”, we set up Azure Firewall, which is a more sophisticated service.
+We can use NSGs along with Azure Firewall to provide extra protection for your subnets.
+If unwanted traffic goes through one, the next will block it, providing defense in depth for our Azure network.